Close

 Please note that all new students, including those studying part-time, are expected to attend this first week in full.

-During Term 1, you will study five compulsory modules.
-In three of these, you will be studying with other Medical Statistics students only; in the other two, you will be studying alongside students from other MSc programmes.
+During Term 1, you will study four compulsory modules.
+In three of these, you will be studying alongside students from other MSc programmes (mainly MSc Health Data Science); in the remaining one, you will be studying with other Medical Statistics students only.
 All Term 1 formal teaching takes place on Mondays, Tuesdays, Thursdays and Fridays.
-Wednesday are generally free for self-directed study; however, we may hold occasional online question-and-answer (Q&A) sessions on Wednesday mornings.
+Wednesday are generally free for self-directed study.

-Most modules will have pre-recorded lectures, a number of live practical sessions and Q&A sessions.
-The practical sessions will be delivered in person; the Q&A sessions will be delivered either in person and online.
-It is expected that all students will have listened to the associated pre-recorded lecture before attending each practical session.
+Most modules will have live or pre-recorded lectures, and a number of live in-person practical sessions.
+For modules with pre-recorded lectures, it is expected that all students will have listened to the associated lecture before attending each practical session.

 A broad draft Term 1 timetable for full-time study is given below.

 In Terms 2 and 3, you will study three compulsory modules, and two modules where you will have some choice.
 You will make your module choices during Term 1.
-Although most Medical Statistics students study the two recommended options (Analysis of Hierarchical and Other Dependent Data, and Advanced Statistical Modelling), there are several other modules that you may choose from.
+Although most Medical Statistics students study the two recommended options (Analysis of Hierarchical and Other Dependent Data, and Causal Inference and Missing Data), there are several other modules that you may choose from.
 Your tutor and the Programme Director will guide you and help you make the right decision.
 Most of the Terms 2 and 3 teaching takes place on Mondays, Tuesdays, Thursdays and Fridays, although some modules may have teaching sessions on Wednesdays.

 During June – August, all students undertake a summer research project for submission in early September.
 Medical Statistics projects usually involve the analysis of real life data from a clinical trial or epidemiological study.
 Occasionally, students will undertake a more methodological project which may involve simulations.